 In addition, Colo.
-RJD 6.5 authorizes the publication in this annual report of a summary of proceedings that resulted in a private disposition or a public sanction; and authorizes the Commission or a judge to request that the Supreme Court approve the release of information about a disciplinary proceeding if the allegations of misconduct "have become generally known to the public and, in the interest of justice, should be publicly disclosed."
+RJD 6.5 authorizes the publication in this annual report of a summary of proceedings that resulted in a private disposition - without disclosing the date, location, the judge, or other parties - or a public sanction; and authorizes the Commission or a judge to request that the Supreme Court approve the release of information about a disciplinary proceeding if the allegations of misconduct "have become generally known to the public and, in the interest of justice, should be publicly disclosed."

-Review of Complaints Received in 2016
+Review of Complaints Received in 2017